transmission/transmission/docs/Editing-Configuration-Files.md

 #### Bandwidth

  * **alt-speed-enabled:** Boolean (default = false, aka 'Turtle Mode')
-   _Note: Clicking the "Turtle" in the gui when the [[scheduler|EditConfigFiles#Scheduling]] is enabled, will only temporarily remove the scheduled limit until the next cycle._
+   _Note: Clicking the "Turtle" in the gui when the [scheduler](#Scheduling) is enabled, will only temporarily remove the scheduled limit until the next cycle._
  * **alt-speed-up:** Number (KB/s, default = 50)
  * **alt-speed-down:** Number (KB/s, default = 50)
  * **speed-limit-down:** Number (KB/s, default = 100)